Kenneth Davis (American football): College career

-NFL career
+Professional career

-Considered a potential first-round draft pick in the 1986 NFL Draft by Mel Kiper and Gil Brandt, Davis decided to join the NFL one year early after his suspension from TCU.
+Considered a potential first-round draft pick in the 1986 NFL draft by Mel Kiper and Gil Brandt, Davis decided to join the NFL one year early after his suspension from TCU.
 However, he was denied as he had already played one game that year; under the "Red Grange Rule", players are not allowed to play college and NFL football in the same year.
 In an attempt to force the NFL to allow a special supplemental draft, Davis and agent Michael Trope prepared to sue the league for $13 million; Trope pointed to Florida State running back Roosevelt Snipes, who was kicked off the FSU roster before the 1985 season and was drafted by the San Francisco 49ers in the supplemental draft, as an exception to the rule.

 NFL Commissioner Pete Rozelle rejected Davis again and the league filed a counter-suit to ensure the Grange Rule was legal.
 Davis accepted the ruling and tried to drop the case, but attorney Steven Knowles filed the suit anyway, unaware of Davis' decision.
 After the matter was cleared, Davis waited until 1986 to enter the league, and he was selected by the Packers in the second round of the 1986 NFL Draft.

 As a rookie, he was the team's leading rusher with 519 yards, returned 12 kickoffs for 231 yards, and caught 21 passes for 142 yards.
 In 1987, he was their leading rusher again, although he only rushed for 413 yards.
 Davis played only 9 games with the Packers in 1988 due to injuries, and signed with the Bills after the season ended.

 With the Bills, Davis proved to be a superb complement to star running back Thurman Thomas, and a great asset to the team overall.
 In 1990, he rushed for 302 yards on just 64 carries (a 4.7 yards per carry average), caught 9 passes for 78 yards, and scored 5 touchdowns, assisting his team to Super Bowl XXV, where they lost to the New York Giants.
 In the game, Davis rushed for 4 yards and caught 2 passes for 23 yards.
 The following season, he rushed for 624 yards, caught 20 passes for 118 yards, returned 4 kickoffs for 73 yards, and assisted Buffalo to their second consecutive Super Bowl appearance.
 They lost Super Bowl XXVI to the Washington Redskins 37–24, but Davis had a good performance, leading the team with 17 rushing yards and catching 4 passes for 38 yards.
 He would get the start in that game, because star running back Thurman Thomas could not find his helmet.